 - Linda Bean, Member of Board of Directors, LL Bean and Owner, Linda Bean’s Perfect Maine – Gave $60,000 to Elect Donald Trump, via a PAC she set up called Making America Great Again (contribution was illegal as the donation exceeded the $5,000 limit for political action committees and the group was questioned by the Federal Elections Commission)

-- Jerry Falwell, president of Liberty University in Virginia, Jerry Falwell Jr. broke with many social conservatives in January when he endorsed Trump.
+- Jerry Falwell, president of Liberty University in Virginia, Jerry Falwell Jr. broke with many social conservatives when he endorsed Trump.

 - Willie Robertson, “Duck Dynasty” reality television personality endorsed Trump in January, breaking from the political beliefs of his father, Phil Robertson, who has endorsed Ted Cruz.